There are numerous tax write-offs for self-employed professionals that individuals can claim to save thousands of dollars.

 15. Business Interest Expense

-16. Business Supplies and Services
+16. Business Supplies & Services

 Some of the more common deductible expenses for business supplies and services include:

 - Website maintenance: Self-employed persons can deduct costs related to their business websites, including domain fees, web design, web building, and maintenance.